Skip to content

 The strings that live in the browser read through i18next, with the English baked into each call site as a fallback — so the UI is fully readable with zero configuration.
 To replace that English with your translations, you point Lattice’s i18next instance at a backend that serves your lang/ files (below).
 The instance is isolated from your app’s own i18next setup (if any), so wiring it up never touches your application’s translations.

-Every built-in string lives in one i18next namespace, lattice, scoped into a few domain groups — form.* (fields, the rich editor, file uploads), table.* (columns, pagination, filters, bulk selection, row actions), and common.* (shared chrome: tabs, toasts, tooltips, menus).
+Every built-in string lives in one i18next namespace, lattice, scoped into a few domain groups — form.* (fields, the rich editor, file uploads), table.* (columns, pagination, filters, bulk selection, row actions), notifications.* (the notification inbox), and common.* (shared chrome: tabs, toasts, tooltips, menus).
 Keys read like form.editor.bold or table.pagination.next.
 One namespace keeps Lattice’s keys from colliding with your app’s, and means a single route translates everything Lattice renders.

 There is nothing to set up to render in English.
 Each call site supplies its own default (t("form.editor.bold", "Bold")), and the instance initializes itself the first time a component reads a string.
 Apps that never opt into a backend never bundle one.